Skip to content

 3. Histidine regulates microcirculation in muscles during exercise and sustained post-exercise vasodilation.

-4. Histidine is an amino acid precursor for several hormones, the antioxidant, anti-inflammatory activity of histidine is mediated by metal ion chelation by scavenging the reactive oxygen and nitrogen species.
+4. Histidine is an amino acid precursor for several hormones, the antioxidant, and anti-inflammatory activity of histidine is mediated by metal ion chelation by scavenging the reactive oxygen and nitrogen species.

 ATOM EAA

-ATOM EAA is a stimulant-free, sugar-free, dairy-free, zero-calorie, vegetarian formula that contains superior blend of essential amino acids.
-The synergistic formula includes scientifically backed 2:1:1 ratio of BCAA together with other essential amino acids.
-Refreshing, flavourful, convenient, easy to drink EAA allows for increased tolerance to exercise fatigue, improves endurance, focus, increases training volume, protects from muscle loss, preserves muscle glycogen stores, offers superior results of protein synthesis.
+ATOM EAA is a stimulant-free, sugar-free, dairy-free, zero-calorie, vegetarian formula that contains a superior blend of essential amino acids.
+The synergistic formula includes a scientifically backed 2:1:1 ratio of BCAA together with other essential amino acids.
+Refreshing, flavourful, convenient, and easy to drink EAA allows for increased tolerance to exercise fatigue, improves endurance, focus, increases training volume, protects from muscle loss, preserves muscle glycogen stores, and offers superior results of protein synthesis.

 Note: The results of taking any dietary supplement for exercise and performance vary by nature, intensity, and volume of training.